zx80/flask-simple-auth/DOCUMENTATION.md

 - how to manage automatic return of ressources?
 - `logging` default behavior is a *pain* and the maintainer is self satisfied. how to ensure that logging is initialized?
+- is it ok to have only token auth and add basic/param on a route?

 ### Software Engineering